 «Client_First_Name» meets the statutory definition of refugee

 An individual who meets the definition of a refugee under section 101(a)(42)(A) of the Immigration and Nationality Act (“INA”) and complies with the procedural requirements may be eligible for asylum.
 8 U.S.C. § 1158(b)(1)(A)(2002); INA § 208(b)(1)(A).
-The applicant bears the burden of establishing that he qualifies as a refugee.
+The applicant bears the burden of establishing that [Pronoun] qualifies as a refugee.
 8 U.S.C. § 1158(b)(1)(B)(i); INA § 208(b)(1)(B)(i).
 The statutory burden may be met by either (1) demonstrating past persecution on account of a protected ground and thus, creating a presumption of a well-founded fear of persecution, or (2) demonstrating a well-founded fear of persecution on account of a protected ground.
 8 C.F.R. § 1208.13(b)).
 A protected ground must be at least one central reason motivating the persecution.
 8 U.S.C. § 1158(b)(1)(A); INA § 208(b)(1)(A).

-In this case, «Client_First_Name» Elizeu meets the definition of a refugee required for asylum twice.
-First, «Client_First_Name» has a well-founded fear of persecution in «Home_Country» on account of «Pronoun» membership in a particular social group of “Gay men in Brazil.”«Particular_Social_Group».
-Elizeu’s «Client_First_Name»membership in this particular social group is the central reason for «Pronoun» fear of future persecution and the «Home_Country» government is unable to protect him «Pronoun» from being persecuted or killed on account of being «Sexual_Orientation».Second, he suffered past persecution on account of his differing religious beliefs, thus creating a presumption of a well-founded fear of persecution.
-Elizeu survived lashings from his father’s belt and beatings from a wooden paddle at least three times a month because he would refuse to go to church.
+In this case, «Client_First_Name» meets the definition of a refugee required for asylum.
+First, «Client_First_Name» has a well-founded fear of persecution in «Home_Country» on account of «Pronoun» membership in a particular social group of «Particular_Social_Group». «Client_First_Name»’s membership in this particular social group is the central reason for «Pronoun» fear of future persecution and the «Home_Country» government is unable to protect «Pronoun» from being persecuted or killed on account of being «Sexual_Orientation».

-«Client_First_Name» timely filed «Pronoun» his application for asylum
+«Client_First_Name» timely filed «Pronoun» application for asylum

 In addition to substantive eligibility, an asylum applicant must show by clear and convincing evidence that «Pronoun» timely filed «Pronoun» asylum application within one year of «Pronoun» last arrival in the United States 8 U.S.C. § 1158(a)(2)(B); INA § 208(a)(2)(B).
-Here, Elizeu «Client_First_Name» arrived in New York City, New York«Arrival_City_», «Arrival_State» at JFK airport«Arrival_Airport_» on October 26, 2018«Arrival_Date».
-See Tab F, Passport of Elizeu Andrade Pimenta.
-Elizeu filed his application for asylum on October 24, 2019, before the one-year deadline.
-See Tab D, .
+Here, «Client_First_Name» arrived in «Arrival_City_», «Arrival_State» at «Arrival_Airport_» on «Arrival_Date».

-Elizeu «Client_First_Name» is entitled to asylum because of the well-founded fear that «Pronoun» will be threatened and harmed because of «Pronoun» sexual orientation
+«Client_First_Name» is entitled to asylum because of the well-founded fear that «Pronoun» will be threatened and harmed because of «Pronoun» sexual orientation

-«Client_First_Name» Elizeu has a well-founded fear of persecution in the future
+«Client_First_Name» has a well-founded fear of persecution in the future

 An asylum applicant may make an independent showing of well-founded fear of future persecution without regard to past persecution.
 Mihaylov v.
 Ashcroft, 379 F.3d 15, 21 (1st Cir.
 2004).
 The test requires a showing that there is a “reasonable possibility” of persecution on account of a protected ground if returned.
 8 C.F.R. § 1208.13(b)(2)(i); see also Sugiarto v.
 Holder, 586 F.3d 90, 96-97 (1st Cir.
 2009) (citing INS v.
 Cardoza-Fonseca, 480 U.S. 421, 440 (1987)).
 The First Circuit in Sugiarto expanded upon the “reasonable possibility” standard, noting that: